 JIRAAccessibilityAdministrators5.1.1

-The above is one of the example outputs of a Snowflake data warehouse table, which contains the data received from the JIRA API account.
-The table can have any number of columns of data that are required from the JIRA account.
-Accordingly, the data table can be changed to reflect the required columns.
+The above is an example of a Snowflake data warehouse table containing data retrieved from the Jira API.
+The table can include any number of columns based on the data requirements from the Jira account.
+The table structure can be adjusted to reflect the necessary columns as needed.

 Why is it not recommended?

-1. Effort Intensive: Using custom code to move data from JIRA to Snowflake data warehouse requires you to learn and bring together many different technologies.
+1. Effort Intensive: Using custom code to move data from Jira to the Snowflake data warehouse requires learning and bringing together many different technologies.
 Given the learning curve involved, your data projects’ timelines can be affected.

-2. Not Real-Time: The process mentioned above does not help you bring data in real-time.
-You would have to develop a Cron job and write extra code to bring data in real-time.
+2. Not Real-Time: The abovementioned process does not help you bring data in real-time.
+You must develop a Cron job and write extra code to bring data in real-time.

-3. No Data Transformation: At times, you would encounter use cases where you need to standardize time zones to perform efficient analytics.
+3. No Data Transformation: You sometimes encounter use cases where you must standardize time zones to perform efficient analytics.
 The mentioned approach does not cover that.

-4. Constant Monitoring and Maintenance: In the event, there are some changes in the API at JIRA’s end or Snowflake’s end, that will result in irretrievable data loss.
+4. Constant Monitoring and Maintenance: If there are some API changes at JIRA’s or Snowflake’s end, that will result in irretrievable data loss.
 Hence, this approach requires constant monitoring and maintenance of the systems involved.

 Conclusion